Narkoleptika/webpack-everything/template/README.md

 # Webpack Everything
-This is a vue-cli template that comes with webpack, ESLint, server side rendering (SSR), route level code splitting, and progressive web app (PWA) capabilities.
+This is a vue-cli template that comes with webpack, ESLint, server side rendering (SSR), route level code splitting, apollo + graphql and progressive web app (PWA) capabilities.
 This template requires SSL in production in order to function properly.

 ## Preprocessors
 Choose from